 For a unique perspective and a fun adventure, take the kids on the Koelner Seilbahn (aerial tram) over the Rhine river – it’s Europe’s only cable car crossing a river.

 You can also hop on a boat and continue your sightseeing tour on the water such as KD Rhine river cruises.

 A trip to the zoo is always a fun outing for the whole family.
 Cologne’s zoo, opened in 1860, is home to over 10,000 animals of more than 700 species.

-Highlights of the zoo are the rainforest hall with free-ranging birds and reptiles, a large elephant park, the monkey house, and - one of the latest attraction - the new Hippodrome.
+Highlights of the zoo are the rainforest hall with free-ranging birds and reptiles, a large elephant park, the monkey house, and the new Hippodrome.
 This feature is a replication of an African floodplain habitat that allows you fascinating insights into the world of African animals such as hippos, crocodiles, and antelopes.

 If it rains, pay a visit to Cologne’s fascinating aquarium adjacent to the zoo.